DaanVandenBosch/phantasmal-world/FEATURES.md

     - Desert Fixed Type Box (Breakable Crystals)
     - Merissa A
     - Merissa AA
-- All "Sonic" objects, even the ones that aren't actually Sonic, are rendered as Sonic
 - [Event Actions](#Event Actions): Editing event actions can't be undone